jreisinger/docs/data/notes/Φιλοσοφία/aquinas-summa.md

    precious thing, Truth.
 5. Profundity.
 No philosopher since St. Thomas has ever so successfully combined the two fundamental ideals of philosophical writing: clarity and profundity.
-6. Orthodoxy.
+6. Orthodoxy [authorized or generally accepted theory].
 St. Thomas it the primary theological Doctor (Teacher) of the Catholic Church.
-(You can never understand philosophy from its critics or dissenters, only from a disciple.
+You can never understand philosophy from its critics or dissenters, only from a disciple.
 7. Marriage of faith and reason, revelation and philosophy, the Biblical and the classical inheritances.
 Aquinas stands as a shining example of an alternative